NeuroTechX/ntx_slack_archive/studentclubs.md

  >sayan_faraz yannick indeed this channel is a little bit more used that a whole studentclubs slack domain.
 And I guess it is enough for small conversations during the year.
 Although, we could keep the studentclubs domain for the competition, or create a specific channel on this one.

+3/24/2017 5:42 AM

+ **braden** :

+ >I was planning on getting a website together this weekend, so perhaps it would be more efficient to start something on wordpress since Im more familiar?
+Im willing to help with this process, hectordomorozco.